 Matilda of Canossa, lordships, Emilia Romagna

-From Matilda of Canossa to Papal state
+Matilda and the Papal state

 Matilda of Canossa to the Papal state, the Middle Ages of the region.
-We are at the heart of the Northeast countryside of Italy with many historic, artistic and
+We are at the heart of the Northeast countryside of Italy with many historic, artistic and culture sites.
+This is one of the peculiarities of the Emilia Romagna where the fortresses and the castles stretch from Piacenza to Rimini.
+As well as lovely towns, picturesque villages, and beautiful parish churches that extend from the sea to the river Po and the Apennines.

 From the plain of the Po valley to the Apennines.